ivotron/ivotron.github.io/_posts/2013-12-16-txn-msst-plan.md

 ------

-#5 is something we didn't discuss but I'd like to suggest it as part
-of the list.
+No. 5 is something we didn't discuss but I'd like to suggest it as part of the list.
 One option is to assume complete asynchrony and leave every rank continue regardless of where the others are [^note].
 This might be too extreme, or not.
-This essentially corresponds to the multi-leader approach approach of FastForward.
+This essentially corresponds to the multi-leader approach approach of FastForward (reference counting and watching for a transaction to get done in order to mark it as such).
 We can potentially do better if we take into account the fact that we interact with an object-based API [^objects].

 [^note]: in terms of I/O, of course; apps might need to synchronize but that's not our business.